 - Regime analysis and the concept of soft power governance

 - An appropriate topic in international politics of their choice

-Students will take three core modules to the value of 105 credits and optional modules to the value of 75 credits, 40 of which can be taken from Modern Languages and Cultures or 15 credits which can be taken from another Board of Studies.
+Students will take four core modules to the value of 135 credits and optional modules to the value of 45 credits.

 - Research Methods and Dissertation Production

 - Model United Nations